-A 5am start is required today as tickets to enter the DMZ are extremely limited and on a first come, first serve basis.
+A 5.00 am start is required today as tickets to enter the DMZ are extremely limited and on a first come, first serve basis.
+A breakfast box will be provided.
 Whilst every effort will be made to get the tickets, should this not be possible, then you will instead take a ride on the DMZ gondola and visit the Odusan Unification Observatory.